z0u/cargo-web/content/pages/making-of-cargo.rst

 * Mark Triggs and Campbell Barton helped with the programming and bug fixing.
 Mark made the interactive grass faster, and Campbell worked on Blender itself - fixing bugs in the game engine, and adding full-screen support in GNU+Linux.
 * Ben Sturmfels programmed in-game messages.
 He also recorded many sound effects for the game, and laid the foundations for this whole web site.
 * Ben Finney and Leigh Raymond recorded character voices for the slug and ant.
-* Everyone listed above tested the game too, but the following people focussed on testing: Lachlan Kanaley, Damien Elmes and Caley Finn.
+* Everyone listed above tested the game too, but the following people focussed on testing during development (alpha testing): Lachlan Kanaley, Damien Elmes and Caley Finn.
 They just couldn't get enough testing!

-Also, this game uses code and assets from other projects - made possible by free culture and free software licences!
+This game uses code and assets from other projects - made possible by free culture and free software licences.
 The following people unwittingly\* made great contributions to *S. Cargo*.

 * `freesound.org <http://freesound.org/>`_ is a great place to get Creative Commons-licensed sound samples.
 The game uses sounds sampled and created by the following freesound.org users: 3bagbrew, FreqMan, HerbertBoland, Percy Duke, klakmart, aUREa, qubodup, thetruwu, nsp, kangaroovindaloo, ERH, Corsica_S, batchku, satrebor, gherat, ZeSoundResearchInc., CGEffex, UncleSigmund, dobroide.
 * The Blender Foundation, in addition to creating Blender itself, have released lots of content (models, animation, etc.) under free licences.
 The Bird in *S. Cargo* was based on a model from the game `Yo Frankie! <http://www.yofrankie.org/>`_
 * Ian McEwan from Ashima Arts wrote the GLSL noise generator that makes the grass blow in the wind.

-\* Actually, they probably knew exactly what they were doing when they chose free licenses for their works.
+\* Just joking - they knew what they were doing when they chose a free license.